 Archeological Museum in Florence

-The Museo Archeologico Nazionale in Florence is one of italy’s most important archeological museums.
+The Museo Archeologico Nazionale in Florence is one of italy’s top archeological museums.
 Its collection spans Etruscan, Roman and Greek history, and there’s a fascinating Egyptian section with canopy vases, sarcophagi and mummies.
 Blissfully free of crowds, being a museum for people “in the know”, it deserves more attention than it gets.

 The lighting might need some improvement, but if antiquity is your thing, you’ll be fascinated by the vast collection of statues and artefacts.
 The highlights include the beautiful Etruscan bronze “Chimera of Arezzo”, (5th century B.C.), the Roman-Etruscan bronze “Orator” (Arrigatore), and the famous “Idolino”, a graceful bronze Roman statue of a youth.